edensalt/library/README.md

 - Objects and object constructors
 - DOM manipulation and JS event listeners
 - JS arrays (sorting, calculations) and for loops
-- Forms (form validation adn styling)
+- Forms (form validation and styling)
 - CSS grid and positioning

 ## Updates